«

 I bought some tamarind concentrate recently to make a tamarind sauce and now that I have it in the house I figured I should experiment with other tamarind recipes.
 I love the classic margarita on the rocks or frozen.
 Today as the day winded up I was craving a Margarita and thought it would go great with tamarind.
 I had experimented before making a Beer Margarita and a Chocolate Margarita for Valentine’s but a Tamarind Margarita … this sounded like heaven.

 I experimented a little starting off with a basic recipe for margarita until I got the desired outcome.
 The tamarind gives the margarita a fruity tart flavor that combines perfectly with the lime and salt.
-I have to tell you that after more than 15 years of drinking margaritas the Tamarind Margarita is now my favorite cocktail.
+I have to tell you that after more than 15 years of drinking margaritas the Frozen Tamarind Margarita Cocktail is now my favorite cocktail.

 Ingredients